 What would you do today if you lost all your client files?

-Recently we had a client almost lose over 200,000 client files due to a backup disk corruption that went unnoticed by his IT people.
+A couple of years back we had a client who almost lost over 200,000 client files due to a backup disk corruption that went unnoticed by his IT people.

 He was lucky.
 However, it was very costly.